NanshuWu/constituitive-parameters-retrieval/README.md

 ## Data preparation

 If you want to test scripts with simulation data, say from CST, be sure to show original data with 'real/imag' format.
 Then, export S11 and S21 to two individual files.
-After chosing the script, replace the `filename_1` with your S11 file, and `filename_2` with S21 file.
+After choosing the script, replace the `filename_1` with your S11 file, and `filename_2` with S21 file.
 Finally set `is_simu=1`.

 If data is from measurement, be sure to save them with `.S2P` format to make sure that four S parameters are included.
 For experiment file, you only have to replace `filename_1` with the file path, and set `is_simu=0`.